 |Airspeed in knots||under 100||under 250||under 250||as fast as you want||even faster, if you can|

 These are fairly broad groupings, but at least you aren’t stuck with a single craft per group.
-That being said, there are multiple craft per group, so we’ll pick and choose a few favorites for our little list today.
+Being that there are multiple craft per group, we’ll pick and choose a few favorites for our little list today.
 Please forgive us, this will not be your full guide to all things military craft, we just want to give you a taste of the machines our governments are flying over our heads.

 AeroVironment Wasp AE

 I know we promised a palm-sized craft, but we’ll start with the Wasp instead.
 The first versions of this craft weighed in at just under 1 lb, one version for land, the other for water.
 The upgraded unit weighs a little over 2 lbs, but can land on water or ground.

 This folding drone packs camera sensors under a 29-inch wingspan.
 Soldiers can pack this machine into a backpack, then get 45 minutes of flight at up to 40 mph for basic reconnaissance and surveillance needs.